NUBIC/aker/README.md

 interface, while UI modes have broad access to the Rack environment to prompt the user as necessary.

-All the included modes are in the {Aker::Modes} module.
+All the included modes are described in the documentation of the {Aker::Modes} module.
 See their documentation for more information.
-If you would like to implement your own mode, see the [developer notes][mode-notes] on redmine.
+If you would like to implement your own mode, see {Aker::Modes::Base}.

 #### API vs. UI